danielsinderson/DIY-Grad-School/README.md

 	- Final Assessment for each class will incorporate one or two of the following:
 		- A one hour exam covering terminology and simple proofs or computational problems.
 		- A research project.
-		- A blog post summarizing the material.
+		- A written summary of the material covered.